-In the worst case, (a) the maskless lithography writers are fixed at a constant writing speed over all blocks of a layer; and (b) the datapath cannot help absorb these inter-block variations of compression ratios.
+In the worst case, (i) the maskless lithography writers are fixed at a constant writing speed over all blocks of a layer and (ii) the datapath cannot help absorb these interblock variations of compression ratios.
 In this case, the writing speed is limited by the data throughput of the minimum compression ratio block.
-From the the maskless datapath presented earlier, the formula to compute actual wafer throughput is $r{wafer} = r{comm,max} \times C{min}/d{wafer}$ where $r{wafer}$ is the wafer layer throughput, $r{comm,max}$ is the maximum board to chip communication throughput, $C{min}$ is the minimum compression ratio for Block C4, and $d{wafer} = 415$ Tb is the total data for one wafer layer, from Table I.
+From the the maskless datapath presented earlier, the formula to compute actual wafer throughput is $r{wafer}=r{comm,max} \times C{min}/d{wafer}$ where r{wafer} is the wafer layer throughput, $r{comm,max}$ is the maximum board to chip communication throughput, C{min} is the minimum compression ratio for Block C4, and $d{wafer}=415$ Tb is the total data for one wafer layer, from Table 1.

-Since $d{wafer}$ is fixed and $C{min}$ has been empirically determined for each layer, the total wafer throughput depends entirely on $r{comm,max}$ which is the maximum data throughput of board to chip communication.
+Because d{wafer} is fixed and C{\min} has been empirically determined for each layer, the total wafer throughput depends entirely on $r{\text{comm,max}}$, which is the maximum data throughput of board-to-chip communication.
 The reason maximum is emphasized is that this throughput is only required for the minimum compression ratio block.
 For blocks of higher compression ratio, the communication throughput can be reduced.
-As an example, if maximum communication throughput $r{comm,max} = 1$ Tb/s, then the wafer layer throughput for Metal1 is 1 Tb/s × 1.7 / 415 Tb × 3600s/hr = 14.7 wafer layers per hour.
-This same formula can be applied to each layer for various assumed values of $r{comm,max}$ .
-The results of this exercise are shown in the third and forth column of Table III.
+As an example, if maximum communication throughput $r{\text{comm,max}} = 1 \text{ Tb/s}$, then the wafer layer throughput for Metall is $1 \text{ Tb/s} \times 1.7/415 \text{ Tb} \times 3600 \text{ s/h} = 14.7$ wafer layers per hour.
+This same formula can be applied to each layer for various assumed values of $r{\text{comm,max}}$.
+The results of this exercise are shown in the third and forth columns of Table 3.

-The first four columns of Table III are layer, minimum compression ratio, maximum board to chip communication throughput, and wafer layer throughput, respectively.
-In the first 6 rows, we assume a maximum communication throughput of 1 Tb/s and compute the wafer throughput for various layers.
-In the next 6 rows, we target a wafer throughput of 60 wafer layers per hour, and compute the maximum communication throughput needed to support this writing rate for each layer.
+The first four columns of Table 3 are layer, minimum compression ratio, maximum board-to-chip communication throughput, and wafer-layer throughput, respectively.
+In the first six rows, we assume a maximum communication throughput of 1 Tb/s and compute the wafer throughput for various layers.
+In the next six rows, we target a wafer throughput of 60 wafer layers per hour and compute the maximum communication throughput needed to support this writing rate for each layer.
+As a point of reference, a state-of-the-art HyperTransport 3.0 (HT3) link offers 0.32 Tb/s maximum throughput.18 Examining the third column of Table 3 for Metall with a target wafer throughput of 60 wafers per hour, a maskless data path requires at least [4.07/0.32] = 13 such links to achieve the required communications throughput.
+Implementing 13 links is costly, in terms of both circuit power dissipation and chip area.5 However, a chip designer may be able to conserve power by taking advantage of the fact that the maximum communication throughput is only needed for a few blocks.
+The average communication throughput, as we shall see, is significantly lower.